rjs-7399/real_time_streaming/projects/projects.md

-## All the projects on data warehousing.
+## All the projects on real time streaming.